Gédéon Kalulu

+Early life

+Kalulu was born in the 8th arrondissement of Lyon, France, and is Congolese by descent.
+His father was born in Kabimba, Belgian Congo, and his mother in Likasi, Congo-Léopoldville.
+He acquired French nationality on 26 December 2000 through the collective effect of his parents' naturalization.

 Club career

 A youth product of Lyon, Kalulu signed his first professional contract with the club on 19 April 2017.
 After a season on loan with Bourg-en-Bresse, Kalulu signed with Ajaccio on 24 July 2019.
 He made his debut for Ajaccio in a 4–1 Coupe de la Ligue win over Valenciennes on 13 August 2019.

 On 3 June 2022, Kalulu signed a four-year contract with Lorient.

+On 18 August 2025, Kalulu joined Aris Limassol in Cyprus on a three-year contract.

 International career

 On 22 September 2020, Kalulu was called-up by the DR Congo.
 On 13 October 2020, he debuted for DR Congo in a 1–1 friendly tie with Morocco.

+On 27 December 2023, he was selected from the list of 24 Congolese players selected by Sébastien Desabre to compete in the 2023 Africa Cup of Nations.

 Personal life

-Kalulu was born in France, and is of Rwandan and Congolese descent.
-He is the brother of the footballers Aldo and Pierre Kalulu.
+He is the brother of fellow professional footballers Partizan forward Aldo and A.C.
+Milan defender Pierre Kalulu, as well as Pau FC left-back Joseph Kalulu.